polterguy/magic.web.markdown-articles/README.md

 ---
 title: Hello world
 ---
-This is an example blog.
+This is an example article.

 1. This is some numbered list
 2. This is another list item